MikroElektronika/mikrosdk_click_v2/clicks/vtohz/README.md

 ## Note

-> Note: Output frequency may vary, depending on the offset and gain potentiometers on board the click.
+> Output frequency may vary depending on the offset and gain potentiometers on board the click.

 The full application code, and ready to use projects can be  installed directly form compilers IDE(recommneded) or found on LibStock page or mikroE GitHub accaunt.